confluentinc/training-administration-src/README.md

 # training-operations-src

-This repo contains the source code needed for Confluent Operations Training for Apache Kafka.
+This repo contains the source code needed for Confluent Administration Training for Apache Kafka.

 ## Start your own Kafka Cluster!